BaileeKu/Projects/README.md

 # Bailee Ku's Projects
 This repository will serve as a living portfolio with projects from my engineering coursework at Florida State.
 Below are short descriptions of these projects.

-Note: Tolerance block and values in drawings were provided by my instructor.
+Note: Tolerance blocks and values in drawings were provided by my instructor.
 We have not discussed how tolerances are determined yet.

 ## Spray Bottle 3D CAD Drawing Package : September - October 2021
 Capstone project for my ME Tools Lab course.
 I selected an object with at least 7 distinct parts and 1 helical sweep to model and create a drawing package containing individual drawings of each part, an assembled view, exploded view, and bill of materials.